 Question: Will I be able to negotiate my Oregon DUII charge down to a lesser offense such as "negligent driving," "reckless driving," "wet reckless" or a "driving while ability impaired?"

 Answer: No. While plea agreements of this type are common in some states, in Oregon this practice is prohibited by state law, specifically ORS 813.170.
 Other charges, such as reckless driving, failure to perform the duties of a driver, criminal mischief in the second degree, etc., are subject to plea negotiations, reduction and dismissal.
+Question: What about the DUII diversion program?
+Answer: If a person qualifies for DUII diversion, they may be able to avoid a DUII conviction and the accompanying penalties and consequences.

 Question: Will I be able to seal or expunge my Oregon DUI arrest, diversion, or conviction?

-Answer Unfortunately, no. Oregon law does not allow an individual to seal or expunge a DUII diversion or a DUII conviction.
+Answer: Unfortunately, no. Oregon law does not allow an individual to seal or expunge a DUII diversion or a DUII conviction.
 See ORS 137.225(6)(a).
 [If you're found not guilty at trial or if your case is dismissed for some reason other than a diversion, you may be able to expunge your arrest record.]
 Do not fall for internet sales pitches that claim that they can "Clear your DUI Record."
 At best, you will be wasting your money.

 Question: What are the fines / fees associated with a DUII conviction in Oregon?